cisocrgroup/pocoweb/README.md

 You can manually start the Pocoweb daemon calling `./pcwd config.ini`.
 Pocoweb comes with a systemd unit file to handle Pocoweb with systemd.

+Do not forget to copy the `pcwd` executable and the configuration file to the appropriate places in your system (see the systemd service file).
-Update and install the unit file `misc/systemd/pocoweb.service`.
+Update and install the [unit file](misc/systemd/pococweb.service).
+Enable the service using `systemd enable pocoweb.service`.
-You can then manage Pocoweb using `systemd {enable,restart,start,stop} pocoweb`.
+You can then manage Pocoweb using `systemd {restart,start,stop} pocoweb`.
+Note, that you need to be root to execute all of the later commands.
 It is possible to inspect Pocoweb's log using `journalctl [-f] -u pocoweb`.

 ### Pocoweb front-end